AlexShubin/MetronomeIdea/README.md

 # Metronome Idea

-IOS Metronome Idea based on AVAudioEngine (Swift)
+💡 An example of how we can possibly make an accurate metronome with Swift using `AVAudioEngine`.

-An Idea of how to make an accurate metronome on Swift using AVAudioEngine
+📝 This one is based on the sample rate - not on some sort of a timer.

-This one is based on the sample rate - not on some kind of timer
+🚀 Feel free to use it to build more complex apps.